Airliner in the sky

 Cessna

-Cessna white logo svg
+Cessna white logo, vector, svg

 Cessna Aircraft Company, founded in 1927 by Clyde Cessna in Wichita, Kansas, is a global leader in general aviation aircraft.
 Specializing in light aircraft and business jets, Cessna is renowned for reliability and affordability.
 The company developed over 50 models, including the iconic Citation series.
 Since 2007, Cessna has been part of Textron Aviation, enhancing its production capabilities.
 Manufacturing is centered in Wichita, with Cessna aircraft used for training, private flights, and commercial operations in over 100 countries.
 Innovations like integrated Garmin avionics have solidified its reputation.
 Cessna remains a symbol of quality and versatility in aviation.